Molded expansion joint

 Some of these rubbers are available FDA as well as reinforced.

-Different mixes of rubbers may be used in the same joint.
+Different mixes of rubbers may be used in the same expansion joint.

-In order to permit us to fabricate the expansion joint that will meet your needs, the following points must be valid:
+In order to permit us to fabricate the expansion compensator that will meet your needs, the following points must be valid:

 - Inside dimension